How to mine queries through S3

 3. Enter the details for your files:

-• For S3 bucket enter the bucket name including s3://.
+• For Bucket Name, enter the name of your S3 bucket or Atlan's bucket, including s3://.

-• For S3 prefix enter the S3 prefix (directory) within the bucket where the files are located.
+• For Bucket Prefix, enter the S3 prefix (directory) within the bucket where the files are located.

 Run the miner